 To make sure VYJUVEK starts working where applied, cover each treated wound or wound area with a hydrophobic dressing.

-Recommendation: if you haven't used a dressing before, test it for a short period before using it as a hydrophobic dressing.
+If you haven't used a dressing before, test it for a short period before using it as a hydrophobic dressing.

 The following products have been tested and can be used safely and effectively with VYJUVEK: